 North Yorkshire Police release CCTV image of man after alcohol stolen from shop in Harrogate

-The incident happened on Tuesday, October 8 at the Co-op on Knaresborough Road and involved the theft of alcohol.
+The incident happened on April 22 at a store on Cold Bath Road, and involved the theft of alcohol.

 A spokesperson at North Yorkshire Police said: “Please contact us if you recognise the man pictured in the CCTV image, as he may have information that will assist our investigation.”